-The Annual Meeting of Stockholders of The Cooper Companies, Inc., a Delaware corporation (the "Company"), will be held on March 25, 2003, at the New York Marriott East Side, 525 Lexington Avenue, New York, NY, at 10:00 a.m., for the purpose of considering and acting upon the following:
+The Annual Meeting of Stockholders of The Cooper Companies, Inc., a Delaware corporation (the "Company"), will be held on March 23, 2004, at the Omni Berkshire Place, 21 East 52nd Street, New York, NY, at 10:00 a.m., for the purpose of considering and acting upon the following:

-- 1. The election of a board of eight directors. - 2.
-The ratification of the appointment of KPMG LLP as independent certified public accountants of the Company for the fiscal year ending October 31, 2003. - 3.
-The amendment and restatement of the Company's 2001 Long Term Incentive Plan. - 4.
-The amendment of the Restated Certificate of Incorporation to increase the number of authorized shares of the Company's common stock from 40,000,000 to 70,000,000 shares. - 5.
+- 1. The election of a board of eight directors; - 2.
+The ratification of the appointment of KPMG LLP as independent certified public accountants of the Company for the fiscal year ending October 31, 2004; - 3.
+The approval of the amendment of the Company's Amended and Restated 2001 Long Term Incentive Plan for Employees which adds 250,000 shares to those available for issuance, and provides for the ability to issue up to 250,000 shares in the form of restricted stock awards; and - 4.
 The transaction of any other business that may properly arise at the meeting or any adjournments or postponements thereof.

-Only stockholders of record at the close of business on February 4, 2003 will be entitled to notice of and to vote at the meeting and any adjournments or postponements thereof.
+Only stockholders of record at the close of business on February 3, 2004 will be entitled to notice of and to vote at the meeting and any adjournments or postponements thereof.

-Enclosed with this Notice are a Proxy Statement, a proxy card and a return envelope, as well as a copy of the Company's Annual Report for the fiscal year ended October 31, 2002.
+Enclosed with this Notice are a Proxy Statement, a proxy card and a return envelope, as well as a copy of the Company's Annual Report for the fiscal year ended October 31, 2003.